Funarg problem: Example

 The following Haskell-like pseudocode defines function composition:

 λ is the operator for constructing a new function, which in this case has one argument, x, and returns the result of first applying g to x, then applying f to that.
 This λ function carries the functions f and g (or pointers to them) as internal state.

 The problem in this case exists if the compose function allocates the parameter variables f and g on the stack.
 When compose returns, the stack frame containing f and g is discarded.
 When the internal function λx attempts to access g, it will access a discarded memory area.

 Downwards funarg problem

 A downwards funarg may also refer to a function's state when that function is not actually executing.
 However, because, by definition, the existence of a downwards funarg is contained in the execution of the function that creates it, the stack frame for the function can usually still be stored on the stack.
 Nonetheless, the existence of downwards funargs implies a tree structure of closures and stack frames that can complicate human and machine reasoning about the program state.

-The downwards funarg problem complicates the efficient compilation of tail calls and code written in continuation-passing style.
-In these special cases, the intent of the programmer is (usually) that the function run in limited stack space, so the "faster" behavior may actually be undesirable.
+Downwards funargs must also be compatible with the upwards funarg implementation.
+For example, consider A calling B, which computes a function value F referring to some local variable V of B. B then passes F as a parameter to function C, which calls F (downwards funarg) before returning.
+B then uses the local variable V, and finally returns F to A, which also calls F (upwards funarg).
+B and both calls to F must all share the same local variable V.

+The downwards funarg problem complicates the efficient compilation of tail calls.
+Normally, if the last action by B before returning to A is to call a function C (and return C's return value to A, unmodified), then B may deallocate its stack frame before calling C, leaving the stack is if A had called C directly.
+Some languages promise that recursive tail calls may be performed an unlimited number of times in a fixed, limited, amount of stack space.
+If, however, B passes a function F to C, and F refers to a local variable V of B, then B's stack frame (or at least the variable V) must be preserved until C returns.

+The same problem occurs with code written in continuation-passing style, where functions do not return, but instead terminate by passing their return values to (non-returning) continuation functions.
+Such calls must be implemented as tail calls to prevent an unlimited memory leak.
+This turns an upwards funarg situation (B returns F) into a downwards funarg (B passes F to the continuation function), and again B's stack frame muct be preserved as long as F might be called.